 Associate's programs in psychology focus on introductory topics and delve into more complex theory and research in the field.
 In this program, students may study behavior analysis and explore factors that affect how individuals respond to stress and unexpected circumstances.
 Programs often focus on how the actions of individuals are influenced by their own thought processes and by people's interactions with others.
 Courses could include:

 - Adult development

 - Family and marriage counseling

 Popular Career Options

 Individuals who complete 2-year degree programs in psychology often transfer into bachelor's degree programs.
 Graduates might also find employment in entry-level jobs related to human resources or social work.
 They may also qualify for select entry-level positions related to psychology, such as in counseling assistance, which usually require the supervision of a licensed psychologist.
 Some possible job titles include:

 - Social services clerk

 - Drug counseling assistant

 - Patient admission record keeper

-With an associate degree in psychology, one can become a human service assistant.
-This broad category was expected to have a 22% growth in jobs from 2012 to 2022, according to the U.S. Bureau of Labor Statistics.
-The median salary was $28,850 for human service assistants in 2012.
+With an associate's degree in psychology, one can become a social and human service assistant.
+This broad category was expected to have a 13% growth in jobs from 2018 to 2028, according to the U.S. Bureau of Labor Statistics.
+The median salary was $33,750 for social and human service assistants in 2018.